LISBON CLUBS

 Appropriately named, this split-level club has no name on the door, and

-you must ring a doorbell to get in.
+you must ring a bell to get in.
 It's one of the city's oldest clubs and

 its music has changed little since its first days, often spinning 80s, indie,